patricktrainer/patricktrainer.github.io/content/posts/Using-Self-Joins-To-Calculate-Your-Retention-Chur.md

 group by 1
 ```
 Similar to our Churn query, we employ a couple things in tandem:
-1. left join: We want every activity from the current month, even if they weren’t active last month.We want only users who were active this month and not last month.Combined together, we get users who were active this month, were not active last month, and are not new: Reactivated users!
+1. left join: We want every activity from the current month, even if they weren’t active last month.
+We want only users who were active this month and not last month.
+Combined together, we get users who were active this month, were not active last month, and are not new: Reactivated users!